In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 Located 105 miles southwest of Macon, the small town of around 70,000 residents really turns up at Christmastime with its annual Celebration of Lights in Downtown Albany.

-Now in its 32nd year, the theme for this year’s Albany GA Christmas event will be “A Rock & Roll Christmas,” which was chosen by participants in the city’s 2022 Youth Summer Camp.
+Now in its 34th year, the theme for this year’s Albany GA Christmas event will be “Toyland Fantasy”.

-Held on December 3, the fun festival will feature colorful Christmas lights, vendors selling Christmas arts and crafts, food trucks, and a DJ to keep the holiday spirits bumping.
+This year’s celebration will be held on December 7, the fun festival will feature colorful Christmas lights, vendors selling Christmas arts and crafts, food trucks, and a DJ to keep the holiday spirits bumping.

 READ MORE: The Best North Georgia Christmas Events